-It is seen mainly in children and young adults, patients have dysphagia or food impaction in the emergency room.
+It is seen mainly in children and young adults; patients have dysphagia or food impaction in the emergency room.

-Eosinophilic esophagitis or EoE (also known as “esophageal asthma”) is a chronic antigenic immune disorder of the esophagus that affects both children and adults.
+Eosinophilic esophagitis or EoE (also known as “esophageal asthma”) is a chronic antigenic immune disorder of the esophagus that affects children and adults.
 It is a clinicopathological disease characterized clinically by dysphagia and pathologically by esophageal eosinophilia.

 Research is underway for mucosal healing and optimal maintenance treatment.

-The diagnosis is made using 3 criteria:
+The diagnosis is made using three criteria:

 - Symptoms of esophageal dysfunction.

-- Eosinophilia limited to the esophagus, excluding other possible causes of esophageal eosinophilia, including proton pump inhibitors (PPIs) that respond to esophageal eosinophilia.
+- Eosinophilia is limited to the esophagus, excluding other possible causes of esophageal eosinophilia, including proton pump inhibitors (PPIs) that respond to esophageal eosinophilia.

 Epidemiology of Eosinophilic Esophagitis

-The disease is more common in the Caucasian population with more proportion in men than in women.
+The disease is more common in the Caucasian population, with more proportion in men than in women.
 Eosinophilic esophagitis has also been seen in African-Americans, Asians, and Hispanics.

 Exposure of the esophagus to food and aeroallergens in genetically predisposed individuals may initiate the process of eosinophilic esophagitis, although the exact mechanism is currently unknown.

-The foods most commonly involved in EoE are: milk, egg, wheat, soy, peanuts, beans, rye and meat.
+The foods most commonly involved in EoE are milk, egg, wheat, soy, peanuts, beans, rye, and meat.

-The genome-wide association analysis (GWAS) suggested that CAPN14 at 2p23 locus is promulgated after epithelial exposure to interleukin.
+The genome-wide association analysis (GWAS) suggested that CAPN14 at the 2p23 locus is promulgated after epithelial exposure to interleukin.

 Recently, the thymic cytokine stromal lymphopoietin (TSLP) gene derived from the epithelium at the 5q22 locus has been identified as a candidate gene in a multicentric GWAS.